-(This course requires a prerequisite, ACC 201 Introduction to Accounting.)
+This course requires a prerequisite ACC 201 unless administrative approval is granted.

 SAM 448: Sports Promotion and Event Planning (3 semester hours)

 This course provides a comprehensive look at what it takes to produce a successful event from conception to fruition to evaluation.
 In addition, this course covers the administration, promotion, and marketing of events while applying these concepts to the unique aspect of sports.
 This course provides a fresh perspective on event management.
 Upon completion of this course, students will understand the competencies necessary for managing and operating sport events through theory and application.